inspiredtomove/main-website/_pages/about.md

 Ashley completed Mat and Standing Pilates certification through the PhysicalMind Institute Canada, Level One Essentrics® certification through The Esmonde Technique, Essentrics®, and Level One Meditation Teacher training (using the principles of iRest Yoga Nidra) with the Internal Peace Initiative.
-She is also certified in Modified and Pre/Postnatal Pilates, and Bone Fit Trained.
+She is also certified in Modified and Pre/Postnatal Pilates, and Bone Fit Trained through Osteoporosis Canada.
 Anchored by the philosophy that all bodies are good bodies, Ashley is passionate about sharing her experiences in strengthening the mind-body connection, building strong communities, and bringing mindful movement to every body.